parker-codes/coda-js/README.md

 const firstRow = rows[0];
 console.log(firstRow.values); // column/value pairs
 console.log(firstRow.listValues()); // each column is object with column and value properties

+const tableType = table.tableType;
+const parentTable = tableType === 'view' ? return table.parentTable : table; // if the table is a view, we can access its parent Table console.log(parentTable.id);

 const controls = await coda.listControls('some-doc-ID');
 // or